Transport in France: getting around by car, bus, rail and air

-France has an excellent road network.
-It has been built with the motorist in mind, so offers sweeping views of the countryside, and the traffic that you may be used to in the UK is uncommon; France is roughly twice the size of Great Britain, but has around the same population.
+A big plus of transport in France is the excellent road network.
+It was built with the motorist in mind, so offers sweeping views of the countryside.
+Moreover, the traffic that you may be used to in the UK is uncommon.
+France is roughly twice the size of Great Britain, but has around the same population.

 Driving principles of France

 The most important driving rule in France is that you drive on the right.
 By association, the main driving law for you to be aware of is priorité à droite, which means those driving on the right have right of way.
 If you bring your right-hand drive car to France, you must remember to adjust the direction of your headlamp beams.
 Likewise, if your car has UK registration, you must attach a sticker showing the country of origin.

 You must have your driving licence, car registration papers and insurance documents with you at all times.
 You must also always carry a warning triangle and fluorescent safety vest inside the main body of your car.
 You will be fined €90 per item if you do not have them on you.
 Standard speed limits in France are:

 - Dual carriageway in good weather: 110km/h (68mph)

 - Dual carriageway when raining: 100km/h (62mph)

 - Regional road in good weather: 90km/h (56mph)